 Why I’m No Longer Talking to White People About Race – Reni Eddo Lodge

-This is an incredibly useful and straightforward book about race and racism that white people can read to learn a lot of important things without asking extra emotional labour of their black friends.
+This is an incredibly useful and straightforward book about race and racism that white people can read to learn a lot of important things that Eddo-Lodge has offered to explain, even after the amount of backlash she’s got for talking about race in the past.
 Bonus points for being focused on racism in Britain and British history, as most well known books about race focus on America.

 Unspeakable Things and Bitch Doctrine – Laurie Penny